Visit the Frida Kahlo Museum in Playa del Carmen

 The Spanish name of the museum is Museo FridaKahlo Riviera Maya.

-They are open from 9 am to 11 pm, so plenty of opportunity to visit.
+The museum is open from 9 am to 11 pm, so plenty of time to visit.

 Tickets are about $15 US.
 I have seen on the Internet that you can buy “skip the line” tickets for a dollar more, but I see no need to do that.
 When we were there in December, there was no line at all.